 Warranties do not cover all repairs to your notebook computer; they are expressly written to cover manufacturers' defects that cause system failure during the normal use and life cycle of the product.
 If you damage your notebook computer by dropping it, stepping on it, spilling liquids on it, etc., you are liable for the repair costs to restore the notebook to working condition.
 Some manufacturers offer accidental damage plans that you can purchase in addition to extended warranty plans.
-Although an accidental damage plan may seem expensive at first, it could be a very valuable investment considering the cost of repairs; a cracked screen, for example, could cost $300+ or more.
-Some more common repairs that we have seen at TMC are liquid spills and broken power jacks from someone tripping over a power cord, which could cost $150+ to repair.
+Although an accidental damage plan may seem expensive at first, it could be a very valuable investment considering the cost of repairs.

 You may also want to consider the service options that are available with a particular computer.
 If you encounter problems or defects in your laptop, you may have to deal directly with the manufacturer by telephone, or you may have to take the computer to the store you bought it from in order to have any troubleshooting done.
 If there is a hardware problem with your computer, you may need to leave it at the store or ship your computer to the manufacturer for repairs.
 Some notebook manufacturers also offer on-site warranty repairs where they will come to your place of residence within 24 to 48 hours with the necessary replacement parts.

 Students bringing their own notebooks to campus will be responsible for their own hardware troubleshooting and tech support, which can be obtained from the the manufacturer or vendor where the notebook was purchased.
-Computer Services does not offer any hardware tech support for student owned notebooks other than assistance in connecting to the wireless network.
+IT Operations does not offer any hardware tech support for student owned notebooks other than assistance in connecting to the wireless network.